0 commentaires

 For bodybuilding

-Causes, risk factors and symptoms of vitamin B12 deficiency
+Causes, risk factors, and symptoms of vitamin B12 deficiency

 Several factors can contribute to a vitamin B12 deficiency.

-Preventive measures to prevent a lack of vitamin B12
+Preventive measures to avoid vitamin B12 deficiency

-A deficiency may be asymptomatic for many years.
-It can also manifest as headaches, increased fatigue and memory loss.
-Recovery is difficult, so don't wait until you're lacking vitamin B12 to start supplementing.
-In case of deficiency, contact a doctor and follow a suitable supplementation plan.
+A deficiency can be asymptomatic for many years.
+It can also manifest as headaches, increased fatigue, and memory loss.
+As recovery is difficult, do not wait until you are deficient in vitamin B12 to start supplementing.
+In case of deficiency, contact a doctor and follow an adapted supplementation plan.